wp-plugins/wolfnet-idx-for-wordpress/ReadMe.txt

 * Updated all plugin specific CSS classes to make sure they are prefixed to avoid conflicts.

 = 1.1.0 =
-* Exposed dynamic URLs which can be used to retrieve the header and footer of the wordpress site for use in wrapper a MLSFinder subdomain search solution.
+* Exposed dynamic URLs which can be used to retrieve the header and footer of the WordPress site for use in wrapper a MLSFinder sub-domain search solution.

 = 1.0.12 =
 * Fixing bug with & special character in query strings.